Addis-Belete/Track-it-app-frontend/README.md

 # TRACK-APP

 > Track-App is an application designed to track results using back-end API.
-It posts and gets data for measurments like left-biceps, right-biceps, hips, waist, and thigh.
+It posts and gets data for measurements like left-biceps, right-biceps, hips, waist, and thigh.
+It is fully responsive.

 ![screenshot](src/Assets/app1.png)
 ![screenshot](src/Assets/app2.png)